libra/website/docs/crates/execution.md

          x   A                      z   B
 ```

-Using this structure, we are able to query the global state, taking into account
-the output of uncommitted transactions.
-For example, if we want to execute
-another transaction T<sub>i+1</sub><sup>'</sup>, we can use the tree
+Using this structure, we are able to query the global state, taking into account the output of uncommitted transactions.
+For example, if we want to execute another transaction T<sub>i+1</sub><sup>'</sup>, we can use the tree S<sub>i</sub>.
-S<sub>i</sub>.
 If we look for account A, we can find its new value in the tree.
-Otherwise we know the account does not exist in the tree and we can fall back to
-storage.
-As another example, if we want to execute transaction T<sub>i+2</sub>,
-we can use the tree S<sub>i+1</sub> that has updated values for both account `A`
+Otherwise, we know the account does not exist in the tree, and we can fall back to storage.
+As another example, if we want to execute transaction T<sub>i+2</sub>, we can use the tree S<sub>i+1</sub> that has updated values for both account `A` and `B`.
-and `B`.

 ## How is this component organized?